 I now wonder what happened to you that your life ended the way it did.
 I feel sad not just for the fact that you are no longer here, but also for the way you left.
 Your final time here must have been unthinkable.
 Was your illness short-lived or had you been suffering for years?
 Even when I knew you?
 I’m so, so sorry, Stephen.

 As I write this, I am somehow filled simultaneously with both an immense amount of sadness, but equally with happiness.
 The happiness is there because every memory I have of you is so wonderful.
 We had so much fun.
 Too much fun maybe.
 Every memory of you is filled with so much laughter.
 I was so lucky to have you as my friend.

 I hope you realise just how much you were loved and not just by me.
 My heart goes out to your Mum, your brother and Dan who you were so close to.
 It has been so painful finding out what happened to you.
 Maybe it would have been best off, if I hadn’t.
 Finding this out has reminded me of everything you gave me though, which was so much.
 I am richer because of you.
 Until we meet again my beautiful friend.

-As an end note, I am sadly only too aware how this article may effect some people.
+As an endnote, I am sadly only too aware how this article may affect some people.
 With a heavy heart I list the following statistics.
 Men are three times more likely to commit suicide than women.
 That’s 76% of all suicides that are male.
 The biggest killer of men under the age of 45 in the UK is suicide.
 That said, the suicide rate for women is currently at it’s highest since 2005.
-Reach out to someone, anyone if you are effected by this or reach out and talk to someone who you think might be.
+Reach out to someone, anyone if you are affected by this or reach out and talk to someone who you think might be.

 The following numbers may be of help to some people: